 The tinnitus is thanks to Oerlikon Contraves 35 mm AA guns and radars - very noisy things with a high firing rate and lots of fun on a large gun range.
 Three double barrel guns, firing at an airborne target is the ultimate in skeet shooting.
-I was workshop officer of a maintenance facility for a while.
+I was workshop officer of a maintenance facility for a while and since then I worked with helicopters...
 Ear muffs are for sissies right?
 RIGHT!? - A bit too late now...

 The road less traveled may be more fun and